akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

 }
 {% endhighlight %}

-The code above adds attributes for the custom sections to array of regular layout attributes, and then adjusts those so the global section is top and all other sections behave according to the [requirements](#requirements).
-The adjustment code is a bit on the lengthy side though still relatively straightforward:
+The code above adds our custom sections attributes to the array of regular layout attributes, and then adjusts those so that the global section is always top and all other sections behave according to the [requirements](#requirements).

+The `adjustLayoutAttributes:` function is a bit on the lengthy side though still relatively straightforward:

 {% highlight swift %}
-// Adjusts frames of section headers private func adjustLayoutAttributes(
+// Adjusts layout attributes of section headers private func adjustLayoutAttributes(forSectionAttributes
-                forSectionAttributes sectionHeadersLayoutAttributes: UICollectionViewLayoutAttributes)
+                                        sectionHeadersLayoutAttributes: AKPFlowLayoutAttributes)
                                                                                          -> (CGRect, Int) {
     guard let collectionView = collectionView else { return (CGRect.zero, 0) }
     let section = sectionHeadersLayoutAttributes.indexPath.section
     var sectionFrame = sectionHeadersLayoutAttributes.frame